Configuring Logging

 For information on logging in the Solace Java API, see Configuring Logging in the Solace Java API.

-Logging in the Solace C API and Solace .NET API does not have any external dependencies.
+Logging in the Solace C API does not have any external dependencies.
 These APIs support logging levels in accordance with syslog (RFC 3164).
 The table below lists the supported log levels.

 | Level | Description |